isc-projects/bind9/doc/notes/notes-current.rst

   This issue was reported independently by Eric Sesterhenn of X41 D-SEC and Cameron Whitehead.

-- The value of Content-Length header in statistics channel was not bound checked and negative or large enough value could lead to overflow and assertion failure.
+- The value of Content-Length header in statistics channel was not bound checked and negative or large enough value could lead to overflow and assertion failure.  :gl:`#4125`

-  :gl:`#4125`
+  This issue was reported by Eric Sesterhenn of X41 D-SEC.

+- Address memory leaks due to not clearing OpenSSL error stack. :gl:`#4159`

   This issue was reported by Eric Sesterhenn of X41 D-SEC.